Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Dev Log

+Tree traversal: is a systematic way of visiting nodes in a tree. https://youtu.be/1WxLM2hwL-U?t=6

 Technique used for traversing trees or graphs.

 Traversing trees or graphs refers to the process of visiting and processing each node or vertex in a systematic way.